JoshuaMosier/project-blog/src/posts/senior-design.md

 - Six vibrotactors arranged around the wrist that can create directional patterns to guide user input

 ## Building the Device

-The development process was incredibly rewarding and challenging.
-Here are some key features we implemented:

 ### The Squeeze Mechanism
 One of our biggest innovations was the cord and reel system controlled by a high-torque N20 DC motor.
 We designed it to provide gentle but noticeable squeeze notifications while keeping the band comfortable during extended wear.
 The cord is never in direct contact with the wearer's skin, and we normally keep it in a relaxed state.